 I also survived the long flight to Mallorca and back.
 I always swear that I will never fly again then a couple months later I find myself squished in economy, cursing my inability to remember how much I hate long flights.
 It’s the fucking air turbulence, they make me so edgy.

+My stomach survived the food in Mallorca.
 As much as I love Mallorca, I wish it would have been easier to find cafes that have healthier food on the menu.
-They all serve the same type of Bocadillos (sandwiches); jamon (ham), queso (cheese), atun (tuna) and the famous tortilla Española, which is the only one I can eat.
-The problem with Spanish frittata is that the potatoes are fried before and so does the tortilla.
-If you eat it once in a blue moon it won’t harm you but every other day is another story.
+They all serve the same type of Bocadillos (sandwiches); jamon (ham), queso (cheese), atun (tuna) and the famous tortilla Española.
+I love the Spanish frittata but the problem is that they fry the potatoes before and so does the tortilla.
+If you eat it once in a blue moon it won’t kill you but every other day is another story.

-This frittata recipe is actually healthy.
-I don’t fry the vegetable and I bake it.
+This recipe is much healthier.
 You can make a large one or if the batter contains a few vegetables, and is heavier, you can make several small ones, so the frittata doesn’t fall apart.

 If you make it with kale, make sure to cut and discard the thick vein in the middle, then to slice it thin.
 You can eat the frittatas in a sandwich with mayo and harissa, sriracha or any hot sauce, or with a simple green salad on the side or roughly chopped tomatoes and onions salad with tahini sauce on the side.